 WHEREAS the homeless population in the Puget Sound region continues to grow, and the City has experienced increasing use of its parks and public spaces property for camping and the storage of personal property, and

-WHEREAS the City is committed to creating adequate acceptable shelter to meet current and future shelter needs, complying with CDC recommendations, including options for clean and sober, harm reduction, sites with pets, sites accommodating existing communities, and sites for just one person, and
+WHEREAS the City is committed to creating adequate acceptable shelter to meet current and future shelter needs, complying with CDC recommendations, including options for clean and sober, harm reduction, sites with pets, sites accommodating existing communities, low barrier sites, and sites for just one person, and

+WHEREAS it is the City Council’s intent that the City meet with stakeholders and work to determine how best to develop and modify as necessary rules related to the enforcement of this ordinance, and

 WHEREAS, pursuant to Martin v.
 City of Boise, 920 F.3d 584 (9th Cir.
 2019), the Ninth Circuit Court of Appeals determined that the United States Constitution prohibits the imposition of penalties for sitting, sleeping, or lying outside on public property, on homeless individuals who could not obtain shelter, and

-WHEREAS it is the City Council’s intent to use non-police responders to enforce use of public areas for camping and activities of daily living by offering transportation to acceptable shelters and, if refused, describe consequences of refusing acceptable shelter, and
+WHEREAS it is the City Council’s intent to use non-police responders to contact homeless individuals using public areas for camping and activities of daily living by offering acceptable sheltering alternatives and transportation to acceptable shelters and, if refused, describe consequences of refusing acceptable shelter, and

-WHEREAS it is the City Council’s intent to limit the use of police for enforcement of use of public areas for camping and activities of daily living to situations where transportation to acceptable shelters has been offered by nonpolice responders and refused, and
+WHEREAS it is the City Council’s intent to limit the use of police to enforce where homeless individuals using public areas for camping and activities of daily living to situations where acceptable sheltering alternatives and (as necessary) transportation to acceptable shelters has been offered by nonpolice responders and refused, and

-WHEREAS, in the use of police enforcement of public areas for camping, it is the intent of the City Council that no fine or criminal record be created that would interfere with future attempts to enter into permanent housing, and
+WHEREAS, in the use of police enforcement of public areas for unlawful camping, it is the intent of the City Council that for homeless individuals the municipal court not impose a penalty or fine and allow for the prompt expungement of any criminal record created that would interfere with future attempts of homeless individuals to enter into permanent housing, and

+WHEREAS it is the City Council’s intent that this ordinance not be construed as preventing police enforcement of other crimes (murder, rape, robbery, arson, assault, theft, etc.) occurring at illegal camping sites, and

 WHEREAS the City Council hereby finds that the regulatory requirements established by the proposed ordinance are necessary to preserve the public peace, health, safety, and welfare; Now, Therefore,